Hashtag Web3 Logo

 Where sidechains shine:

-Independent Experiments: Testing new protocols on sidechains before deploying on main chain.
+• Independent Experiments: Testing new protocols on sidechains before deploying on the main chain.

-Legacy Chains: Some existing chains function as sidechains by connecting via bridge.
+• Legacy Chains: Some existing chains function as sidechains by connecting via a bridge.

 While rollups are more secure, sidechains remain useful for specialized purposes.